The latest: Coronavirus in Wyoming — April 8

 The numbers:

-- Tests completed in Wyoming: 4,064 (as of Tuesday morning: 2,481 at Wyoming Public Health Laboratory, 1,582 reported to state by commercial labs, one at CDC lab)
+- Tests completed in Wyoming: 4,150 (as of Wednesday afternoon: 2,567 at Wyoming Public Health Laboratory, 1,582 reported to state by commercial labs, one at CDC lab)

 Our resources: